-- 1. AAll rules (pages 8-13) apply. - 2.
-COVID-19 guidelines outlined on page 9 will be enforced. - 3.
-Exhibitor should be present while judging takes place or have prepared statements to answer questions in 4-H rules. - 4.
-Three State Fair Delegates total may be chosen from the following (SF) classes.
-One State Fair Delegate may be chosen from the (SFR) class. - 5.
-Trophy may be presented to Best of Show Electricity
+- 1. All rules (pages 9-13) apply. - 2.
+Three State Fair Delegates total may be chosen from the following classes: 50177, 50178, 50179. - 3.
+Trophy may be presented to: Best of Show Electricity

-It is strongly suggested members use recommended construction details including proper color coding, provided by the (EEC)

-Energy Education Council
+It is strongly suggested members use recommended construction details including proper color coding, provided by the (EEC) Energy Education Council

-Electricity I, Magic of Electricity (SF)-
+Electricity I: Magic of Electricity (SF 50177)

 (May only be battery-powered projects using battery components and wiring).
-Projects using paper clips, cardboard, thumbtacks, & brads are not to be exhibited.
-Exhibit a momentary switch, simple switch, or basic circuit OR an Electromagnet OR a Galvanometer OR an Electric motor.
+Exhibit a momentary switch, simple switch, basic circuit, electromagnet, galvanometer, OR an electric motor.
 All projects must include a report explaining how the project was constructed and the principles demonstrated.
+Recommendations can be found on the website.
+Projects using paper clips, cardboard, thumbtacks, and brads are not eligible for state fair exhibits in electricity.
+Members wishing to exhibit these types of projects should consider exhibiting in Junk Drawer Robotics 1 or 2.

-Electricity II, Investigating Electricity (SF) -
+Electricity 2: Investigating Electricity (SF 50178)

-(May only be battery-powered projects using battery components and wiring) Projects using paper clips, cardboard, thumbtacks, & brads are not eligible for state fair exhibits.
-Exhibit a Circuit board demonstrating parallel and series switches, including a circuit diagram OR 3-way or 4-way switch circuit using DC/battery OR Basic electrical device (examples: Rocket launcher, burglar alarm, etc).
+(May only be battery-powered projects using battery components and wiring).
+Exhibit a circuit board demonstrating parallel and series switches, including a circuit diagram; 3-way or 4-way switch circuit using DC/battery; OR a basic electrical device (examples: rocket launcher, burglar alarm, etc.).
 All projects must include a report explaining how the project was constructed and the principles demonstrated.
+Recommendations can be found on the website.
+Projects using paper clips, cardboard, thumbtacks, and brads are not eligible for state fair exhibits in electricity.
+Members wishing to exhibit these types of projects should consider exhibiting in Junk Drawer Robotics 1 or 2.

-Electricity III, Wired for Power (SF) -
+Electricity 3: Wired for Power (SF 50179)

-Exhibit a 120V lighting fixture or other appliance which used a switch, OR two electrical household circuits using 120V materials to comply with the National Electrical Code, one with a simple on/off switch to control bulb, and one using 3-way switches to control light from two locations, OR other project which demonstrate the principles in the Wired for Power manual.
-All projects must include a written report explaining how the project was constructed, and principles for its operation.
+Exhibit a 120V lighting fixture or other appliance that uses a switch; OR two electrical household circuits using 120V materials to comply with National Electrical Code, one with a simple on/off switch to control bulb, and one using 3-way switches to control light from two locations; OR other project which demonstrates principles in the Wired for Power book.
+All electricity projects must include a report, explaining how the project was constructed, and principles for its operation.
+Recommendations can be found on the website.

-Electricity IV, Entering Electronics (county only)-
+Electricity IV: Entering Electronics (County Only)